exoflow/EvolvingNeuralNetwork/README.md

 # EvolvingNeuralNetwork
-This project contains a simple implementation of evolving neural networks through random mutations in c#.
+This project contains a simple implementation of evolving neural networks through random mutations in C#.
 Generations of birds evolve to finally master flying through obstacles.
 Feel free to use this Unity project for your own fun.
 Check it out on Youtube: https://youtu.be/3Tjy9F2I5mU